nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 MCUXpresso SDK supports all mainstream toolchains in the embedded world beyond traditional armgcc.

-The toolchain list supported by our build system is IAR, MDK, Xcc, Xclang and Zephyr.
+The toolchain list supported by our build system is armgcc, iar, mdk, xtensa and zephyr.
 The CMake toolchain setting files are placed in `mcu-sdk-3.0/cmake/toolchain` folder.
 All toolchain files generally follow the same structure and loaded through `mcu-sdk-3.0/cmake/<toolchain>.cmake`.
 The CMake variable for toolchain is `CONFIG_TOOLCHAIN` which is used to cmdline to specify the toolchain to build.

 If you need to enable new toolchain, please follow the existing toolchain file pattern and place it there.